jrmhaig/Bakery/README.md

     Bakery/bakery.post.1

 * `bakery.img.gz` is a minimal image configured to run Bakery
-* `bakery.opts` is a list of options to collect, which are then passed as environment variables to the post install scripts
+* `bakery.vars` is a list of options to collect, which are then passed as environment variables to the post install scripts
 * `bakery.post.1` is a script that copies some images into the correct location for it to use

-The `opts` file is in the format:
+The `opts` file comprises line in the format:

     VARIABLE=<default value>

-`rbian-140107.img.gz` is Raspbian from 14/01/07 and does not require any post install configuration, although a script could be created to expand the file system, for example.

-In the scripts the devices for the partitions are available as $PARTITION1,
-$PARTITION2, etc. The image directory is available as $IMGDIR.
+and these will be passed to all post install scripts.

 ## Operation